Fliplet/fliplet-widget-data-source/README.md

-# Fliplet Data Source Provider
+# Fliplet Data Sources Manager (Provider)

-Use as a provider:
+Use as a provider to manage your data sources:

 ```
 Fliplet.Widget.open('com.fliplet.data-sources');